Bonkary/dougdoug-gui/README.md

 It seemed all other projects required for you to poke around in the code to get things to work.
 With this, you shouldn't need to touch any code.
 I tried to build it for the dumb and bald.

-The Twitch connection code is based off of DougDoug's code (also shoutout Ottomated and DDark).
+The streaming platform connection code is based off of DougDoug's code (also shoutout Ottomated and DDark).
 I just refactored a lot of it to line up with my own coding standards/preferences.